KarnbirKhera/CUDA-Vector-Addition/README.md

 From this project I learned:
 - When the write we commit to the L2 cache does not modify the entire 32 byte sector, the L2 cache must read the DRAM sector first before writing to the DRAM.
 I find this implicit read, and the process I took or the process of discovering it genuinely enjoyable and exciting.
 The idea of having this niche detail in my mental model excites me for the future when I will be able to use it.
 I can already imagine during say sparse writes, knowing this is the difference between performing a single write instruction, or a read followed by a write.

 - Another thing I enjoyed learning about was the intentionality of the hardware.
 In past projects where I've built things like full stack applications to ML models, there has always been a layer of abstraction that has prevented me from digging deep in to finding out why something worked the specific way that it did.
 When it comes to CUDA and low level systems work, quite literally everything has a reason.
-Whether that be why the cache line is 128 bytes, and how it perfectly fit's 4 sectors of the DRAM, or the reason why float4 is so spectacular is because it's the perfect tipping point where we can maximize the 128 bit register file using a single LDG.128 instruction, it all has a reason.
+Whether that be why the cache line is 128 bytes, and how it perfectly fits 4 sectors of the DRAM, or the reason why float4 is so spectacular is because it's the perfect tipping point where we can maximize the 128 bit register file using a single LDG.128 instruction, it all has a reason.

   The L2 cache investigation took me two days, and then a few days later I had realized I was wrong and I had to spend another day understanding why.
 While this might seem mundane at first, being able to connect how the software beautifully uses the hardware to maximize throughput has genuinely, without a single doubt, been the best computer science experience as an undergraduate student.
 While I have not taken a parallel programming class, so I am unsure about the exact depth of which these many layers interact, and how we can use them to our advantage, I have no doubt that learning and updating my mental model will genuinely be enjoyable.